 Check Your Home’s Interior for Signs of Leaks (And Repair Them Right Away!)

 If you notice stains on your ceiling, chances are you may have a leak in your roof.
-However, if you notice these new stains during the winter, it’s not necessarily roof-related.
-Typically if there is a leak like that in the dead of winter, the issue is related to poor insulation causing condensation build up in the attic.
+However, it’s not necessarily roof-related if you notice these new stains during the winter.
+Typically, if there is a leak like that in the dead of winter, the issue is related to poor insulation causing condensation build up in the attic.

 If you do find yourself with an issue like this in the winter, give us a call.
-We are well versed in home performance and how your entire home should work cohesively to prevent issues like this.
+We are well-versed in home performance and how your entire home should work cohesively to prevent issues like this.
+But catching these spots before the first snow works in your favor because it’s not only easier for a professional to repair during the fall months but ensures you’re set for winter weather and spring thaw ahead of time.

 Check Your Attic’s Ventilation (and Insulation)